Random optimization problems at fixed temperatures: Proofs of main results

 Here, in the third equality, we passed from summing over $\gC\subseteq E$ to $\gC\in \wt{\cS}$ because for the remaining $\gC$, the probability of it being contained in $\pi$ is zero.
 On the other hand $ \prod_{e\in E}\left(1+p\cdot\xi_e\right) =\sum_{\gC\subseteq E}p^{\abs{\gC}}\xi_\gC. $ Thus

 The first term of the right-hand side of~\eqref{eq:dif gen} is negligible because it has mean zero, and its variance goes to $0$.
-Indeed, since the sum is over $\gC\notin\wt{\cS}$, \ie~subgraphs $\gC$ of $G$ that cannot be contained by any configuration $\pi\in\cS$ we can upper bounded by the sum over all $\gC\notin\wt{\cM}$.
+Indeed, since the sum is over $\gC\notin\wt{\cS}$, \ie~subgraphs $\gC$ of $G$ that cannot be contained in any configuration $\pi\in\cS$, we can upper bound it by the sum over all $\gC\notin\wt{\cM}$.
 Here we relied on Assumption~\ref{as:matching} which implies that $\wt{\cM}\subseteq \wt{\cS}$.
+Note that the number of $\gC\notin\wt{\cM}$ with $k$ edges is at most $\binom{E}{k-1}2(k-1)|V|$.
+Here we used the fact that one can construct such a $\gC$ by selecting $(k-1)$ edges from $E$ arbitrarily in $\binom{E}{k-1}$ ways, select one vertex from the chosen set of edges in $2(k-1)$ ways, and then adding one adjacent edge to ensure that it is not a partial matching.
 Thus,

 where in the last step we used that $p=m/E=\Theta(E^{-1/2})$.
 The second term on the right-hand side of~\eqref{eq:dif gen} can be controlled in a similar fashion as it also has mean zero, and the variance approaches $0$.
 We first split the sum into two cases, one with the sum over partial matchings $\gC\in\wt{\cM}$ and the second with over the rest of the elements in $\wt{\cS}$.
 Assumption~\ref{as:prod of edges} yields that the contribution of partial matchings is negligible.
 Indeed for some $\rho\in(0,\infty)$ we have that